-- provide a balanced and relevant curriculum - provide pathways to facilitate success for pupils across the ability range - provide learning opportunities to include all pupils - facilitate progression within the school - foster teaching styles which will offer a variety of learning opportunities - make learning a positive experience - 3.1 Our curriculum consists of all those activities, planned and implemented, by Footsteps to promote the intellectual, moral, social, spiritual and physical development of the students and to prepare them for the opportunities, responsibilities and experiences of life. - 3.2 Extracurricular activities and those features which contribute to the school's ethos, such as the quality of relationships and commonly expressed values, are exemplified in the way in which the school sets about its tasks and the way in which it is organised and managed.
+provide a balanced and relevant curriculum

+provide pathways to facilitate success for pupils across the ability range provide learning opportunities to include all pupils facilitate progression within the school foster teaching styles which will offer a variety of learning opportunities make learning a positive experience

+Date of Issue: September 2023 Date of Review: September 2024 Our curriculum consists of all those activities, planned and implemented, by Footsteps to promote the intellectual, moral, social, spiritual and physical development of the students and to prepare them for the opportunities, responsibilities and experiences of life.

+Extracurricular activities and those features which contribute to the school's ethos, such as the quality of relationships and commonly expressed values, are exemplified in the way in which the school sets about its tasks and the way in which it is organised and managed.